systemj/pxe-docker-netbsd/README.md

 ```

 ## dhcpd.conf
-Update the default `dhcpd.conf` that gets created with your own subnets, clients etc.
+Update the default `config/dhcpd/dhcpd.conf` that gets created with your own subnets, clients etc.

 Example:
 ```conf